cilium/cilium/Documentation/install/upgrade.rst

 Upgrading Cilium DaemonSet and RBAC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There are two methods to upgrade the Cilium `DaemonSet`:

+* Full upgrade of the ``RBAC`` and ``DaemonSet`` resources: This is the safest option, and typically should be used when upgrading to a new minor release, for example from ``1.0.x`` to ``1.1.y``.
+This pulls in the latest configuration options for the Cilium daemon.

+* Set the version in the existing ``DaemonSet``: A simpler upgrade procedure which does not update the Daemon options.
+Typically only safe when upgrading to a new micro release, for example from ``1.0.0`` to ``1.0.1``.

+The following sections describe how to upgrade using either of the above approaches, then how to monitor (and if necessary, roll back) the upgrade process.

+**Full RBAC and DaemonSet upgrade**

 Simply pick your Kubernetes version and run ``kubectl apply`` for the ``RBAC`` and the ``DaemonSet``.